Mr-Techganesh/Travel-Approval-Lightning-App/README.md

 ## Customize the User Interface for a Travel Approval App

-Create a User
+*Create a User*
-•	Profile System Administrator
+-  Profile System Administrator
-Enable Approval Settings
+-  Enable Approval Settings
-•	Select your user account  Set your manager as Eric Executive
+ -  select your user account  Set your manager as Eric Executive

-Create and Customize a List View
+*Create and Customize a List View*

 select the Travel App and select the Travel Approvals tab.
 1. Select record TA-00001 under All LIST VIEWS.